finos/spring-bot/tutorials/ANNOTATIONS.md

 ## @Template

-This Annotation conveys the chat-workflow-spring-boot-starter to use a template rather than build its Own
+This Annotation conveys the chat-workflow to use a template rather than build its Own